OvertureMaps/workshop/4-gers.md

     CROSS JOIN UNNEST(hierarchies[1]) AS t(h);
     ```

-3. If we wanted to retrieve the actual polygons for these divisions, we can search the `division_area` type of the divisions theme:
+3. If we wanted to retrieve the actual polygons for these divisions, we can search the `division_area` type of the divisions theme to obtain these particular division IDs:

     ```sql
     COPY(